dqrobotics/dqrobotics.github.io/docs/installation/python.rst

 Python3 Installation
 ####################

-On a compatible system, open a terminal and run:
+On a Ubuntu 16.04/18.04 LTS system, open a terminal and run:

 .. code-block:: bash